zytx121/doc_demo/docs/en/intro.md

 ## How to Use this Guide

-Here is a detailed step-by-step guide to learn more about MMFewShot:
+Here is a detailed step-by-step guide to learn more about MMRotate:

 1. For installation instructions, please see [install](install.md).

-2. [get_started](get_started.md) is for the basic usage of MMFewShot.
+2. [get_started](get_started.md) is for the basic usage of MMRotate.

 3. Refer to the below tutorials to dive deeper: